-Ray Dalio says in China there’s a top-down way of setting a mission and working those things in a top-down way that has produced an increase of 20 times in income.
+Ray Dalio explains about his experience that in China, there’s a top-down way of setting a mission.
+Working from the top down has produced an increase of 20 times in income.
 But there is a culture clash with the US.
 The US is more individualistic, whereas China works more like a family.

 Fang Xinghai, vice chairman of China Securities Regulatory Commission says that China does open up, and they want more companies from different sectors to come into China.